L. V. Locsin Building

-L. V. Locsin Building is an 19-storey office building at 6752 Ayala Avenue.
+L. V. Locsin Building is a 19-storey office building at 6752 Ayala Avenue.
 Named after its designer, National Artist for Architecture Leandro Locsin, and completed in 1985, it is notable for its Brutalist architectural style and the architect's signature of floating volumes.
 With an estimated height of 74.8 m, the building is the first in the Philippines to have no corner columns, evident in the corners of the building where the main emergency staircase is located, highly visible at night with the lights switched on.

 Location

 The L. V. Locsin building is located at the southwest corner of Ayala Avenue and Makati Avenue in Makati City, Philippines.
 Its location makes it one of the most sought after office address in the Makati Central Business District.
 Highly accessible via public transportation, it is near famous landmarks in the city, including Makati Shangri-La, Manila Peninsula, Ayala Triangle, Ayala Museum, and Greenbelt.